carolinefwistok/GNN_MEG/README.md

 ### Folders within 'GNN' project folder
 - `data`: contains the dataset used for training and testing the model.
   - `processed`: contains the graphs that are created from the data in the folder `data\raw` .
+    - `bad_subepochs`: contains the graphs based on subepochs that were removed from the dataset due to artifacts, including the graph file, text file with the subepoch indices, and a saved plot of the time series of the bad subepoch.
   - `processed_saved`: contains folders that store previously created graphs, which can be copy pasted to the `processed` folder to save time.
   - `raw`: contains the MEG data (in fif-file format) used for creating the graphs.
     - `export from Brainstorm`: contains the Python script used to export the data from Brainstorm (FT data).